HARVARD MK. IV

 Common Allied Trainer

 The Harvard served as the T-6 with the American Air Force, as the SNJ with the Navy and Marines, and as the Harvard.
 Prior to the attack on Pearl Harbor, many Americans volunteered to fight under the flags of the Commonwealth nations, including Canada and Britain, some going on to serve in the famed Eagle Squadrons.
-Our Harvard honors all those that served under both American and Commonwealth command.
+Our Harvard honors all those that served under both American and Commonwealth command, but especially those Canadian Airmen that fought in Alaska in 1942 and 1943 to hold the line against the Imperial Japanese onslaught.

 Powered by a Pratt and Whitney radial engine capable of 550 horsepower, the Harvard served as a capable lead-in trainer for pilots transitioning to the more powerful fighter aircraft of the day.
 Its power and ruggedness led it to become the most prolific advanced trainer of the war.
 Many of the traits found in the T-6 family were directly related to her stablemate, the North American P-51 Mustang.

 The T-6 family is one of the most recognizable warbirds of World War II.
 CAF Alaska Wing is honored to be charged with flying our Harvard in its distinctive RCAF markings.
-Her distinctive "Goldilocks" livery serves as a nod to her time as "Goldilocks #1", the lead aircraft for the RCAF Goldilocks aerial display team.
+Her distinctive livery serves as a nod to her time as "Goldilocks #1", the lead aircraft for the RCAF Goldilocks aerial display team.